bouldev/PhoenixBuilder/doc/bdump/bdump.md

   {"success":true,"corrupted":false,"username":"<The person who signed the file>",message:""}
   ```

-After requesting the signing api, the base64 value of the signature should be decompressed and written to the compressed part of file, then the signature length and `isSigned` flag.
+Note: After requesting the signing api, the base64 value of the signature should be decoded and written to the compressed part of the file, with the signature length and `isSigned` flag followed.